restqa/documentation/docs/getting-started/configuration.md

 ---
 id: configuration
-title: Configure your first test automation pipeline
+title: Configure your First Test Automation Pipeline
 sidebar_label: Configuration
 ---

 ## Config File

-When running `restqa` from the command line, RestQA will automatically try to resolve a config fiile named `.restqa.yml` inside the project root.
+When running `restqa` from the command line, RestQA will automatically try to resolve a configuration file named `.restqa.yml` inside the project root.

 The most basic config file looks like this: